prateek-code-22/Random-Code/README.md

-### First Code on github

-## Blinking of Capslock key
+# Blinking of Capslock key

-Shortest code in different languages for Turning On/Off and Blinking of Capslock key.
+### Shortest code in different languages for Turning On/Off and blinking of Capslock key.